lowderchris/setup-OS/README.md

     pip install mayavi

 *Note that currently with changes to Homebrew disabling custom installation flags without resorting to custom taps, this method may be deprecated.*

+# iOS Setup Guide

+With iPads becoming a more feasible option for some remote working tasks, I thought I would document some useful setup tips and apps of interest.

+## iCloud Drive

+iCloud Drive is one of the major components that makes this possible.
+With my Documents and Desktop folders synced to the cloud, changes made either on macOS or iOS are synced seamlessly.
+Conflicts from offline editing can be resolved straightforwardly.
+This has the added benefit of providing an automatic backup of critical data that doesn't require an external disk, and just plain works.

+The native Files app allows browsing around this cloud file system, and is somewhat a replacement for Finder.
+Tags can also provide a useful tool for organization outside the traditional folder format.

+## Work apps
+The app suite formerly known as iWork...
+Pages, Numbers, and Keynote provide excellent tools for dealing with office documents.
+With a recent code revamp to align with their macOS counterparts, there's less of barrier to getting work done despite the platform.

+## Other apps
+[Working Copy](https://itunes.apple.com/us/app/working-copy/id896694807?mt=8) provides something I thought I'd never see on iOS... an interface for dealing with Git and GitHub version control.
+Cloning remote repositories creates local copy, with most arcane git commands reduced to a few swipes.
+A native editor inside the app allows for syntax highlighted changes, along with visual difference comparisons once ready to commit.
+A quick toggle for Working Copy inside the Files app allows for other apps to access cloned repository files as well.

+[Texpad](https://itunes.apple.com/us/app/texpad-latex-editor/id550419159?mt=8) is a LaTeX editor with real-time and offline typesetting... what more could you want.

+[Terminus](https://itunes.apple.com/us/app/termius-ssh-client/id549039908?mt=8) is an SSH client, for connecting to remote servers.
+I couldn't see myself using this for extensive sessions, especially without an external keyboard, but it seems promising for quick edits and jobs.